oracle-samples/bysyscall/README.md

 functions which consult these memory-mapped values, falling back to the libc functions if this fails.

-- a user-space service and associated program (bysyscall) is responsible for launching BPF programs to help populate cache values and update them in response to events.
+- a user-space service and associated program (bysyscall), responsible for launching BPF programs to help populate cache values and update them in response to events.